Psquare21/LearnApp/README.md

 Developed back-end using Python and Django.

-Stored data of users, courses and books using SQL database.
+Stored data of users, courses and books using SQLite database.

 #How to use this Project?